helmgast/lore/README.md

 3. As no ?form was given, assume full form.
 4. If args are given that matches form field names, attempt to pre-fill form contents
 5. Load template article_full.html (or article_view.html if we need additional content outside of the Article itself)
-6. As no ?partial, article_full will inherit form world.html and so on.
+6. As no ?inline, article_full will inherit form world.html and so on.
 7. article_full will render itself, and it will include articlerelationship_row och person_article as subforms.
 8. ??? how to tell client side to change person_article to e.g. place_article if user makes change?
 9. As the two subforms are part of article_full, we will not need to display any fields to choose "article" - it's implicit.
 9. Full page is served to user
 10. User makes changes to the form.
 User presses button to add new articlerelationship.
-11. AJAX call GET /article/relationships/new?partial&form=row
+11. AJAX call GET /article/relationships/new?inline&form=row
 12. As we got the request as a field to article, we know that the form we serve also can have implicitly filled FromArticle as original article.
-13. We will load the articlerelationship_row.html, and as we got request for partial, we will not inherit from base.html but form partial.html
+13. We will load the articlerelationship_row.html, and as we got request for inline, we will not inherit from base.html but form inline.html
 14. We will respond with a form for a new ArticleRelationship, with FromArticle hidden/prefilled.
 15. Response is added dynamically to the bottom of the list (alphabetical order would be very complicated!)
 16. User can type in the details of the relationship as a normal form.
 When user is ok with edits, we could automatically POST the form in the background in order to create the relationship.
 The downside is that if the user changes their mind, we need to remove it again.
 Also, if we were working on a NEW article, there would be no real Article object to include in the Relationship.
 However, the client script doesn't know how to turn the form in a row into a static form to show it's completed.
 Either we leave the filled form as is, or we do a new roundtrip to server where we POST, attach magic id dummy to FromArticle, get redirected to a non-editable HTML snippet that we can insert back into the same place.
 However, we need to have jQuery remember that this change hasn't yet been commited!